 In this article, we’ll discuss some of the historical facts about the Synagogues of Turkey.

-Turkish rich history is as fascinating and interesting as is the country itself as well as its people.
-Before and during the Ottoman era, there are many Jews and Christians living in Turkey.
-What this means is the country is filled with amazing architectures that are a combination of all three religions, Islam, Christianity and Jewish.
-You will find beautiful mosques, stunning churches and exquisite synagogues spread all over Turkey.
-These are hidden gems are just waiting to be discovered by anyone who is interested.
+This means that the country is filled with amazing architecture that combines all three religions; Islam, Christianity, and Jewish.
+You will find beautiful mosques, stunning churches, and exquisite Synagogues spread all over Turkey.
+These are hidden gems that are just waiting to be discovered by anyone interested.

 Historical facts About Synagogues of Turkey

-There are still minority communities of Jewish population spread all over Turkey and there are also around 26 synagogues.
+There are still minority communities of the Jewish population spread all over Turkey, and there are also around 26 Synagogues.
 These offer a wonderful insight into the architectural brilliance of the Jewish community of Turkey.
 If you really want to have a look around these brilliant wonders, make sure you make an appointment first.
-Many synagogues in Turkey do not allow random visitors to enter.
+Many Synagogues in Turkey do not allow random visitors to enter.

 The Jewish History of Turkey

 The Jews enjoy all rights as citizens of Turkey and reside harmoniously with others.
-If you visit Turkey, you will see for yourself how all the communities, religions reside peacefully with each other.
+If you visit Turkey, you will see how all the communities and religions reside peacefully with each other.
 It is indeed something to be learned from this amazing country.

 Related Article: How Are The Lives of Jews in Turkey?